ticketmaster/react-native-ticketmaster-ignite/README.md

 };
 ```

-#### AccountsSDK
+#### AccountsSdk

 Exposes the following functions:

 - `configureAccountsSDK` - Called in `IgniteProvider` before `<App />` is mounted, generally no need to implement this method manually.
 - `login`
 - `logout`
-- `logoutAll` - iOS only
+- `logoutAll`
 - `refreshToken`
 - `getMemberInfo`
-- `getToken` - iOS only
+- `getToken`
 - `isLoggedIn`

-If you use AccountsSDK you will need to handle the data return type differences between Swift and Kotlin yourself.
-It is advised you use auth methods from `useIgnite()` above instead of using the AccountsSDK module directly.
+It is advised you use auth methods from `useIgnite()` in the above section instead of using the AccountsSdk module directly, as all hook variables like `isLoggedIn` and `memberInfo` will be updated automatically, re-render your application and methods and variables from the hook are dependency array safe for React hooks.

-If you are using the `AccountsSDK` module and not `useIgnite()` then `getToken()` is only for iOS.
-In your JavaScript methods, to receive an access token or refresh the refresh token always call `refreshToken()` for Android.
-For iOS the get token and refresh token logic are seperate.

 #### Refresh Token

 The Accounts SDK only returns an access token, not a refresh token.
 If the user is logged in and `getToken()` ever returns `null`, the refresh token may have expired.
-In this situation you can either call `logout()` so the user can manually login again to refresh the refresh token and receive a new access token or you can call `refreshToken()` which will automatically present the login UI to the user (you must use `useIgnite`'s `refreshToken()` method to trigger this behaviour).
+In this situation you can either call `logout()` so the user can manually login again to refresh the refresh token and receive a new access token or you can call `refreshToken()` which will automatically present the login UI to the user (you must use `useIgnite`'s `refreshToken()` method to trigger this behaviour on Android).
 If you do not need to use an OAuth access token from the Accounts SDK, you typically do not need to worry about this and can rely on `isLoggedIn` from `useIgnite()` to control your login UI state.

 On recent versions of the iOS Accounts SDK, it has been observed that on backend server errors `getToken()` and `getMemberInfo()` methods are returning `TicketmasterFoundation.ConnectionError error...` instead of `null`.
 In these situations, if the user has previously logged in `isLoggedIn` from `useIgnite()` will be `true`, so `isLoggedIn` is a good variable to use to control the logged in UI state of the whole application, it also works well in useEffect dep arrays. `await getIsLoggedIn()` is good to call directly after methods like `await login()` or `await refreshToken()` to check/retrieve a boolean which states if the user is logged in which can be used for your own custom variables or conditions in your business logic.

-As a fail safe, it may be beneficial to call `refreshToken()` **once** on the first log occurrence of `TicketmasterFoundation.ConnectionError error...` being logged a catch block, in case the user just needs to reauthenticate, but a backend server error should resolve itself after a short period of time (within 5 mins) so a "something went wrong, please try again later" error message to the user may suffice on an occurrence of this error.
+As a fail safe, it may be beneficial to call `refreshToken()` **once** on the first log occurrence of `TicketmasterFoundation.ConnectionError error...` being logged a catch block, in case the user just needs to re-authenticate, but a backend server error should resolve itself after a short period of time (within 5 mins) so a "something went wrong, please try again later" error message to the user may suffice on an occurrence of this error.

 To catch `TicketmasterFoundation.ConnectionError error 0` logs on app launch see [here](https://github.com/ticketmaster/react-native-ticketmaster-ignite?tab=readme-ov-file#reconfigure-accounts-sdk)